NPetkas/app-workstation/README.md

 ## Description

-  WORKSTATION is fullstack application built to help with e a blog spot where you can find the latest and greatest in local talent and events.
+  WORKSTATION is a fullstack application built to help organize your day and thoughts all from the same place.

 ## Table of Contents